Antineoplastic Drugs — topoisomerase-II inhibitor

 What it is

-It is important to be exact about that edge.
-On its own, etoposide is classified by IARC as probably carcinogenic to humans (Group 2A); it is only in the specific combination with cisplatin and bleomycin that the evidence rises to carcinogenic to humans (Group 1).
-Peer-reviewed — IARC Monograph Vol. 76 The concern is a treatment-related acute myeloid leukaemia that can follow therapy after an unusually short latency, marked by balanced translocations of the MLL gene at chromosome 11q23 — a signature distinct from the leukaemias caused by alkylating-agent chemotherapy.
-Peer-reviewed — IARC Monograph Vol. 76
+It is important to be exact about that edge, including its history.
+IARC's original 2000 evaluation (Volume 76) classified etoposide alone as only probably carcinogenic to humans (Group 2A); the evidence reached carcinogenic to humans (Group 1) only for the specific combination with cisplatin and bleomycin.
+Regulatory — IARC Monograph Vol. 76 That changed in 2012: IARC's Volume 100A re-evaluation upgraded etoposide alone to Group 1, based on mechanistic and other relevant data rather than new epidemiology — the drug's signature chromosomal damage was judged sufficient on its own.
+Regulatory — IARC current classification list The current, authoritative classification is therefore Group 1 for etoposide on its own.
+The concern is a treatment-related acute myeloid leukaemia that can follow therapy after an unusually short latency, marked by balanced translocations of the MLL gene at chromosome 11q23 — a signature distinct from the leukaemias caused by alkylating-agent chemotherapy.
+Regulatory — IARC Monograph Vol. 76

 How it relates to the bedroom